YashdalfTheGray/fireside-chats/public/security/outline.md

 *Ciphertext* - Message that has been encrypted and can only be decrypted by the right person.

+*Salt* - A randomly generated string of characters used to add variability.

 *Public Key* - A key that can be shared or hosted publically.
 It is used to encrypt the message that you're being sent.

 *Private Key* - A key that should NEVER be shared.
 It should be kept in a safe place.
 This is used to decrypt the message that was sent to you.